-Please note: From August 18, 2020, the maximum SSL certificate validity will be limited to 1 year (398 days) following new requirements announced by a number of major web browsers.
+From August 18, 2020, the maximum SSL certificate validity of an issued SSL will be limited to 1 year (398 days) following new requirements announced by a number of major web browsers.
 Read more about the change here.

-By giving you the option to purchase a 3 or 4-year certificate and reactivate midway through, you will get the lowest price possible for your SSL.
-Typically, buying an SSL which is valid for more years gives you a bulk discount.
+An SSL of more than 1-year is basically a prepay option that gets you the lowest price possible for your SSL.
+Typically, buying an SSL for more years gives you a bulk discount.
 It also protects you against industry price rises.
-Plus, reactivating is easier than buying a new SSL and starting the process all over again.

-If you don’t Reactivate, your SSL Certificate will expire, which means your website will no longer have encryption protection and your site will be flagged as ‘Not secure’.
-The certificate status will change to Paused.
-But not to worry, you can Reactivate at any time within the lifespan of your original purchase.
+If you don’t reactivate, your SSL initially issued for 1 year will expire.
+Your website will no longer have encryption protection and your site will be flagged as “Not secure”.
+The certificate status in your dashboard will change to “Paused”.
+To restore the secure connection, you need to issue another SSL for free and reinstall it on your website.

 If you reactivate and install a new SSL before your initially issued SSL expires, your certificate status will not switch to “Paused” and you will not experience any service interruption.

 30 days before your 1 year SSL is due to expire, you’ll get an email reminder.
 The option to reactivate will be also available in your user account’s dashboard.
 When it’s time, click the “Reactivate” button and follow the system guidance steps.

 Once reactivated, you will either get a new pause date if you still have pre-paid time left on your SSL, or expiration date, which is when you’ll need to renew your SSL next.

 When you reactivate, you get a new SSL issued within the period you already paid for.
 Once this paid period is over, you will need to renew the whole SSL — which means paying once more for another period of your choice.